-The Student as Researchers scheme allows York St John students to carry out paid research work alongside staff supervisors.
+The Student as Researchers scheme enables York St John students to undertake paid research work alongside staff supervisors.